 Rubella, or German measles, is an infection caused by the rubella virus.
 Symptoms are often mild, but if infection occurs during pregnancy, it can cause severe harm to the unborn child, including deafness.

-However, if infection occurs during early pregnancy, it can cause congenital rubella syndrome, and this can have a long-term impact on the fetus.
+If infection occurs during early pregnancy, it can cause

 This article will look at the symptoms, diagnosis, and treatment of rubella and why it is important to avoid rubella.

-The rash often starts on the face and moves to the trunk and limbs.
-After 3 to 5 days, it fades and disappears.
+A red rash often starts on the face and neck and moves to the trunk and limbs.
+After 3 days, it fades and disappears.
 It can be itchy.

 - a mild fever

 - enlarged and tender lymph nodes

 Rubella is sometimes known as “three-day measles,” as symptoms can be similar.
 However, the symptoms of rubella are milder than those of measles.
 Here’s how they compare:

 - Measles causes a bright red rash, and spots may appear inside the mouth.
 A rubella rash is pink and mild.